klb2/two-ray-freq-assignment/README.md

 ## Acknowledgements
-This research was supported by the German Research Foundation (DFG) under grant BE 8098/1-1, by the Federal Ministry of Education and Research Germany (BMBF) as part of the 6G Research and Innovation Cluster 6G-RIC under Grant 16KISK031, by the EPSRC under grant number EP/T02612X/1, and by the U.S National Science Foundation under Grants CNS-2128448 and ECCS-2335876.
+This research was supported by the [Security Link project](https://security-link.se/), by the Federal Ministry of Education and Research Germany (BMBF) as part of the 6G Research and Innovation Cluster 6G-RIC under Grant 16KISK031, by the EPSRC under grant number EP/T02612X/1, and by the U.S National Science Foundation under Grants CNS-2128448 and ECCS-2335876.

 ## License and Referencing